 So enjoy your carbs.
 Eat them based on your activity level, and your personal experiences and sensitivities with different types of foods.
 But no matter what, don’t just assume a food is bad (or makes you fat) because it’s a carbohydrate.
 It’s one of the bigger nutritional mistakes you can make.

 If you want help building muscle, losing fat, or for me to personally design a customized exercise and diet plan, join me in my coaching program.
-You can apply here.
+You can apply here or schedule a free consultation call.